isabella232/dynamic-media-classic.en-1/help/quick-start-swatch-sets.md

 Adobe Dynamic Media Classic Swatch Sets give users an integrated viewing experience.
 In the dynamic Swatch Set Viewer, users can see an item rendered in a different color, material, texture, finish, or fabric merely by clicking a thumbnail.

-This Swatch Sets Quick Start is designed to get up and running quickly with Swatch Set techniques in Adobe Dynamic Media Classic.
+This Swatch Sets Quick Start is designed to get you up and running quickly with Swatch Set techniques in Adobe Dynamic Media Classic.

 ## 1. Upload the images and swatch files